moroshko/react-autosuggest/README.md

 }
 ```

-When `shouldRenderSuggestions` returns true, suggestions will be rendered only when the input field is focused.
+When `shouldRenderSuggestions` returns `true`, **suggestions will be rendered only when the input field is focused**.

 If you would like to render suggestions regardless of whether the input field is focused or not, set `alwaysRenderSuggestions={true}` (`shouldRenderSuggestions` is ignored in this case).

 <a name="alwaysRenderSuggestionsProp"></a>
 #### alwaysRenderSuggestions (optional)

-By default, suggestions are rendered only if the input field is focused.

-If you'd like to _always_ display suggestions, set `alwaysRenderSuggestions={true}`.
+Set `alwaysRenderSuggestions={true}` if you'd like to always render the suggestions.

 <a name="multiSectionProp"></a>
 #### multiSection (optional)